cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

 - A variable can have at most :math:`2^{32}` dimensions
 - The bitwidth of a variable must be larger than zero
 - The number of values for any dimension of a variable must be larger than zero
+- Variables of type 'state' require special handling and are treated as read-only in a SyReC program with the initial state being set during synthesis.
+  Both of the available SyReC specifications, namely the original SyReC paper :footcite:p:`wille2016syrec` as well as in the RevLib documentation :footcite:p:`wille2008revlib`, only mention potential use-cases but fail to specify how the value transitions for these variables should be implemented.
+  Thus, the support for 'state' variables in SyReC should be considered as prototypical with future version potentially offering better support or more concise specifications of the expected semantics.

 Statements
 ----------
 Assignments